mughees-Ilyas/list-of-world-countries/README.md

 The map works but the boundies are not well defined on it. was not able to mark the boundry by country but was able to put a circle on its latitute and longitude. also when clicked on the bordering coutires the map doesnt work as we dont have the lat long to pass to component.

-search bar could have worked without the enter key and just on key press but the constant searching would means having a debounce function in place as well so went with pressing enter to search method.
+Search bar could have worked without the enter key and just on key press but the constant searching would means having a debounce function in place as well so went with pressing enter to search method.